 British players looking forward to Grand Theft Auto 6 next year will likely need to prove their age before they can fully enjoy the game's online features.

-The UK's Online Safety Act requires platforms hosting mature content or user-to-user communication features to verify that users are actually 18 or older.
+The Online Safety Act requires platforms hosting mature content or user-to-user communication features to verify that users are actually 18 or older.

 Self-declared birthdates no longer cut it.
 The regulations demand what Ofcom calls "highly effective age assurance," meaning government ID uploads, biometric facial scans, credit card verification, or third-party identity checks.